We are not farm owners, but we are the hearts of the operation.

 NOF also seeks to provide visibility to the abuses that can happen in the name of farming.
 Abuses that happen at operations, no matter the shape, size, or growing practice (yes, even at your friendly small organic farm).

-Interviewer/Founder of Not Our Farm
+Founder/Program Manager of Not Our Farm (began in 2019)

-Anita Adalja (she/her)
+Anita Adalja (she/they)

 Special thanks to Thea Klein-Mayer for the Not Our Farm logo designs.